brillout/wildcard-api/docs/readme.template.md

        method: req.method,
        body: req.body,
        // All requestProps are available to your endpoint functions as `this`.
-       // For example, if you want to access the HTTP request headers in your endpoint functions:
+       // For example, to access the HTTP request headers in your endpoint functions:
-       //    requestProps.headers = req.headers;
+       headers: req.headers,
      };
      const responseProps = await getApiResponse(requestProps);
      res.status(responseProps.statusCode);